Node.js on VIP

-- Decoupled / headless frontend: The REST API allows WordPress to operate in a decoupled / headless manner.
-Rather than a traditional PHP-driven theme, sites can be run as a static single-page application (SPA) or a fully isomorphic application (with server-side rendering).
-Both types are supported, and VIP offers some add-ons (like Redis) to make them even more complete.
+- Decoupled/headless frontend: The REST API allows WordPress to operate in a decoupled/headless manner.
+Rather than a traditional PHP-driven theme, sites can run as a static single-page application (SPA) or a fully isomorphic application (with server-side rendering).
+Both types are supported, and VIP offers add-ons (like Redis) to make them even more complete.

-- Microservices / APIs: WordPress is flexible enough to support many different use cases, but not all of them.
-A companion microservice can be used to offload tasks that may not be well-suited for a typical WordPress app, such as a proxy for another API or service or a middleware layer like a GraphQL API.
+- Microservices/APIs: WordPress is flexible enough to support many different use cases, but not all of them.
+A companion microservice can offload tasks that may not be well-suited for a typical WordPress app, such as a proxy for another API or service or a middleware layer like a GraphQL API.

-Enabling New Relic for a Node.js environments requires a VIP Support request and installing the New Relic NPM package in the Node.js application.
+To enable New Relic for a Node.js environment, open a VIP Support request and install the New Relic NPM package in the Node.js application.

-An application must fulfill several requirements before it is able to run on VIP’s infrastructure.
+An application must fulfill several requirements before it can run on VIP’s infrastructure.